Jal Mandir: History

 Mahavira was a prince of the Magadha Kingdom then known as "Madyama Pawa" or "Apawapuri", and became an ascetic at the age of 30.
 During one of the religious observances, called the chaturmas observed by Jains for four months during the rainy season starting from the beginning of the month of Āṣārh (22 June to 22 July) and ending in the month of Kartik (October/November), the Jain monks and nuns remain at one holy place and preach the religious teachings of Jainism to the local people.
 Mahavira also observed this practice and during this period his one such stay was at Pawapuri.
 On the Dipawali night on the 15th day of the month of Kartik he died when he was 72 years old.
 While the place of his Nirvana is commemorated by a temple called the "Gaon Mandir" meaning "village temple" (also called "Thal Mandir"), the location where he attained Nirvana, the temple built within a tank is known as the Jal Mandir.
 There is also another temple here dedicated to Mahavira called "Samosharan" where a statue of Mahavira delivering his last sermon is deified; the temple is circular in shape with beehive shape design.

 Temple

+A notice posted outside a Digambara temple at Pavapuri that describes that the Jal Mandir is owned by a Śvetāmbara trust and that Digambara devotees are requested not to make donations there.

 Jal Mandir, meaning a "temple in water", is built in white marble within the water tank; the tank measures 84 bigha (One bigha is 5 acres, area is 16.8 acres).
 The water surface of the lake is covered with lotuses.
 This architecturally elegant temple in the form of a "Vimana" or chariot has the footprint of Mahavira for worship.
 A 600 ft bridge built in stone connects the temple with the bank of the water tank.
 The temple shines bright and sublime during a moonlit night.
 The pond has many species of fish which are fed by the priests and devotees.

 On the occasion of Diwali, devotees make a special pilgrimage to the shrine to commemorate the nirvana of Mahavira.